jamescherti/outline-indent.el/README.md

 (setq outline-blank-line t)
 ```

-### Why not use origami.el?
+### Why not use origami.el or yafolding?

+The `origami.el` and `yafolding.el` package are:
+- No longer maintained (abandoned)
+- Slow,
-The `origami.el` package is no longer actively maintained and has known bugs that can affect its reliability and performance.
+- Known to have bugs that affect their reliability and performance.

-On the other hand, `outline-indent.el` leverages the built-in `outline-minor-mode`, which is actively maintained by the Emacs developers.
+On the other hand, `outline-indent.el` leverages the built-in `outline-minor-mode`, which is:
+- Fast,
+- Actively maintained by the Emacs developers.

 ## License